Hiking for Beginners: Top 5 Takeaways and My Favorite Hikes

 Fast Facts: 3.1 miles, 613 feet elevation gain, rated as moderate or difficult depending on the source

-The first time we made this hike was with Keith’s parents: Moab and Arches National Park
+- The first time we completed this hike was with Keith’s parents: Moab and Arches National Park.

-Next we hiked with our friends, Renee and Keith: More in Moab
+- Next we hiked with our friends, Renee and Keith: More to do in Moab

 Read more about the hike and watch our YouTube video here: Fiery Furnace Hike

-Natural Bridges National Monument Full Loop Trail: The combination of heat, lack of water and my shoes filling with sand made this the trifecta that warrants my most challenging hike.
+The combination of heat, lack of water, and my shoes filling with sand during the Natural Bridges National Monument Full Loop Trail made this the trifecta that warrants my most challenging hike.
 I ended up losing my toenail because of this hike and nearly two years later, it still isn’t the same.
-This could also be labeled as the hike where I couldn’t have been more mad 😉 I’d love to do this hike again under better circumstances because it shouldn’t have been so hard for me and I wasn’t able to enjoy it as much as I should have.
+This could also be labeled as the hike where I couldn’t have been more mad. 😉 I’d love to do this hike again under better circumstances because it shouldn’t have been so hard for me and I wasn’t able to enjoy it as much as I should have.

 Read more about the hike and watch our YouTube video here: Natural Bridges National Monument

 What are some of your favorite hikes?